Oxymoron290/class-transformer/README.md

 ## Working with nested objects[⬆](#table-of-contents)

-When you are trying to transform objects that have nested objects, it's required to known what type of object you are trying to transform.
+When you are trying to transform objects that have nested objects, it's required to know what type of object being transformed.
-Since Typescript does not have good reflection abilities yet, we should implicitly specify what type of object each property contain.
+Since Typescript does not have good reflection abilities yet, we must implicitly specify what type of object each property contains.
 This is done using `@Type` decorator.

 Lets say we have an album with photos.